GetPageSpeed/nginx-extras-docs/docs/lua/http.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](../modules/lua.md) is installed.

-This document describes lua-resty-http [v0.16.1](https://github.com/ledgetech/lua-resty-http/releases/tag/v0.16.1){target=_blank} released on Apr 09 2021.
+This document describes lua-resty-http [v0.17.1](https://github.com/ledgetech/lua-resty-http/releases/tag/v0.17.1){target=_blank} released on Mar 22 2023.

 <hr />